neuronumcybernetics/neuronum/README.md

 ---

 ### **About Neuronum**
-Neuronum empowers developers to build & connect apps, services, and devices into serverless networks that automate real time data exchange
+Neuronum empowers developers to build & connect apps, services, and devices into serverless networks able to exchange data in real time

 ### **Features**